easttennesseecc-star/Q-Top-Dog-IDE/OAUTH_CLIENT_CONFIGURATION.md

 # OAuth Client Configuration Guide

-**Q-IDE - Professional OAuth Sign-In Setup**
+**Top Dog - Professional OAuth Sign-In Setup**

-This guide helps you configure OAuth credentials for professional sign-in experience in Q-IDE.
+This guide helps you configure OAuth credentials for professional sign-in experience in Top Dog.

 ---

 ## 🎯 Overview

-Q-IDE supports OAuth sign-in with:
+Top Dog supports OAuth sign-in with:
 - **Google** - Use your Google account
 - **GitHub** - Use your GitHub account
 - **OpenAI** - Use your OpenAI account